Rtarun3606k/SIH_Prototype_public/README.md

-8write a readm e for activitating the backend and front end elobrately and add commands for all plartform and format it# Activating Backend and Frontend
+write a readm e for activitating the backend and front end elobrately and add commands for all plartform and format it

+Activating Backend and Frontend
 Here is the updated markdown content:

 To activate the backend and frontend of the project, follow the steps below: